Atlanta Workers Compensation Lawyers – Get the Compensation You Deserve

 How Much Does It Cost to Hire an Atlanta Workers’ Comp Attorney?

 The first thing you need to know here is that there is a unique concept in these kinds of cases called contingency.
-This means that you are not required to pay anything to your lawyer unless you win your case, where the funds to pay for the legal services are taken from the settlement proceeds.
+This means that you don’t pay our attorneys unless you win your case.
+The cost of hiring a workers’ compensation lawyer is taken from the settlement proceeds.

-As such, we won’t take any money from you until we are victorious in the court, which would mean that we’ll take a small cut from the settlement amount we win on your behalf.
+As such, we won’t take any money from you until we are victorious in court.
+We take a small cut from the settlement amount we win on your behalf.
 This payment arrangement works for most clients, as you can be sure that the lawyer has the same incentive as you do.

 During this meeting, we will try to assess the strength of your case.
 If we do establish that we can win the case for you, we’ll work on setting up a contract that you can sign at your discretion.